Controlled Sequential Information Fusion with Social Sensors

 \subsection{Example: Social Media Review Platform}

-We briefly motivate the above model and optimization objective in terms of online social media review platforms like Amazon or Airbnb.
-The state of a product $ x \in \{ 1(\text{Bad quality}), 2 (\text{Good quality}) \}$, the observation $ y \in \{ 1(\text{Bad experience}), 2 (\text{Good experience}) \}$, and the customers' decision $a \in \lbrace 1(\text{Negative Review}),2 (\text{Positive Review})\rbrace$.
+We briefly motivate above set-up using an application on online social media review platforms like Amazon or Airbnb.
+The state of a product $ x \in \{ 1(\text{Bad quality}), 2 (\text{Good quality}) \}$, the observation $ y \in \{ 1(\text{Bad exp.}), 2 (\text{Good exp.}) \}$, and the customers' decision $a \in \lbrace 1(\text{Neg.
+Review}),2 (\text{Pos.
+Review})\rbrace$.
 When the customer writes a good/ bad review when it has a good/ bad experience, the review is honest.
-The reward parameters $\delta_a p$ indicates the compensation in exchange for the review after tax, $\alpha_a$ models the cost incurred for making a decision not appropriate for the quality, $\beta_a$ models the cost incurred for making a decision not appropriate for the information gathered on the quality, and $\gacq_a$ models the cost of acquiring information/ cost of writing the review.
-Here it is assumed that each customer leaves a review{\footnote{This can be achieved, for example, by providing free shipping and smaller handling time in case of an e-commerce social media review platform like Amazon. }}, however, the nature of review depends on the optimization (\ref{eq:AcS}).
+Here it is assumed that each customer leaves a review, however, the nature of review depends on the optimization (\ref{eq:AcS}).
 The information fusion objective is to estimate the product or service quality and, Amazon or AirBnb want to maximize the number of customers that report honest experiences.
 This informative feedback from the social sensors can be used by the retailers to improve the quality, and it will also benefit the future customers in that they are well informed before making a decision.
 In this sense, the objective (\ref{eq:RM}) improves the overall welfare.